 - Unconditional lifetime warranty

 - You might or might not find the pockets to be useful

 #2) Ravin Hard Case (R182 or R186)

 Our personal favorite crossbow brand is Ravin, so if you own a Ravin crossbow, Ravin’s hard case is the perfect match.
-The main reason to choose this case is that it’s specifically made for Ravin crossbows.
+The main reason to choose this model is that it’s specifically made for Ravin crossbows.
 As a result, you get the most efficient use of interior space for your Ravin crossbow without adding extra weight.
-Comparatively, this case weighs 12lbs, which is nearly 5lbs lighter than the SKB ATA case.
+Comparatively, this model weighs 12lbs, which is nearly 5lbs lighter than the SKB ATA.

-As for the case, the case has room for your crossbow, scope, accessories, bolts/arrows, and your optics.
+As for the case, it has room for your crossbow, scope, accessories, bolts/arrows, and your optics.
 It’s made of reinforced polymer rather than cheap plastic and features a watertight seal secured by cam-over latches.
 Lastly, the interior sports specially cut foam that fits your Ravin crossbow like a glove.

 - Fits a fully-assembled Ravin crossbow like a glove

 - No need to dismount your scope before storing